Port Vila Efate, Vanuatu Travel Guide

 Vanuatu's distinct dry and wet seasons provide different advantages and special experiences.
 Plan your visit according to what you wish to experience.

-To experience certain cultural celebrations in Vanuatu, schedule your visit around their dates.
+To experience certain cultural festivals in Vanuatu, schedule your visit around their dates.
 Land Diving (Nagol) occurs on Pentecost Island, typically between April and May.
 This pre-cursor to bungee jumping has a truly remarkable cultural spectacle.
 The Malekula Yam & Festival Of the arts usually takes place in July or August on Malekula Island.
-Check the Vanuatu Tourism Office website for an updated calendar of events and festivals across the archipelago.
+Check the Vanuatu Tourism Office website for an updated calendar of events and festivals across the island chain.

 Traveling during the wet season (off-season) delivers a more relaxed and less crowded experience.
 You might encounter more authentic local life, as the focus is less on mass tourism.
 Be flexible with your plans, as rain or tropical depressions sometimes influence outdoor activities or transport schedules.
 Have backup indoor activities or resort plans.

-Expect higher prices and more visitors during the dry season.
+Expect higher prices and more visitors when it's not rainy.
 Book ahead.

-During the wet season, be ready for sudden downpours.
+During the wet season, anticipate sudden downpours.
 Carry rain gear.